salte-common/standards/architecture-standards/architecture-standards.md

 process.on('SIGINT', () => gracefulShutdown('SIGINT'));
 ```

-### Factor X: Dev/Prod Parity - Keep development, staging, and production as similar as possible
+### Factor X: Dev/Prod Parity - Keep development, QA, and production as similar as possible

 #### Environment Consistency
 - **Same Codebase**: Use identical code across all environments